hrishim/llvl_prog1_book/src/c_syntax.md

 5
 ```

-In this loop the loop control variable *i* is first set to 0 - this is the first expression in the *for* statement.
+In this loop the loop control variable `i` is first set to 0 - this is the first expression in the *for* statement.
 The value of this variable determines when the loop will end.
-The second expression in the statement is *i < 5*.
+The second expression in the statement is `i < 5`.
 As long as this expression evaluates to a non-zero value (true) the loop will execute another iteration.
-The third expression - *i++* - is code that will be executed as part of the loop.
+The third expression - `i++` - is code that will be executed as part of the loop.

-At the start of the loop *i = 0* is executed **once** and the value of the loop control variable (*i*) is set to 0.
+At the start of the loop `i = 0` is executed **once** and the value of the loop control variable `i` is set to 0.
 This expression is not executed after the first time (i.e. in any iteration of the loop).

-The second expression - *i < 5* - is executed at the beginning of every iteration of the loop.
+The second expression  `i < 5` is executed at the beginning of every iteration of the loop.
 If the expression evaluates to *true* then the loop contents are executed.
 If not, control flow jumps to the code after the loop.
-The last expression - *i++* - increments the control variable and is executed as though it is part of the loop code.
+The last expression `i++` increments the control variable and is executed as though it is part of the loop code.
 The *for* loop code will print:

 ```
 Value of i: